 Details of grant-making trusts that can be applied to for financial help and equipment

-is a newly formed charity with the objective of helping as many children and young people under the age of 18, who are disadvantaged through poverty, disability and terminal illness.
+The Boparan Charitable Trust helps children and young people under the age of 18, who are disadvantaged through poverty, disability and terminal illness.
 To apply for assistance the Trust requires the parent or legal guardian of the child to complete and sign an application form.

-raises funds to support children under the age of 18 and their families, within the UK, who suffer from a wide range of life-limiting illnesses Their aim is to help as many children as possible for such things as hospital travel, respite, medical equipment, holidays, travel expenses and if, where achievable, a child's last wishes.
+The Buttercup Children's Trust raises funds to support children under the age of 18 and their families, within the UK, who suffer from a wide range of life-limiting illnesses Their aim is to help as many children as possible for such things as hospital travel, respite, medical equipment, holidays, travel expenses and if, where achievable, a child's last wishes.

-provides grants to help people in need who are ill, convalescent or disabled.
+The Florence Nightingale Aid in Sickness Trust provides grants to help people in need who are ill, convalescent or disabled.
 These are used to provide medical and household aids to enable people to manage at home and live as independently as possible.

 East Anglian Grant Making Organisation

-Mark Benevolent Fund
+Benevolent Fund -

 This is a masonic charity fund that will consider gifts up to £50/£100 for families/children in need across East Anglia such as travel costs or small essential items.
-For more details contact Paul Norman - tel: 01728 724372 or you can email here
+For more details contact Paul Norman - tel: 01728 724372 or you can email here.

 Norfolk Based Trusts

-- this charity helps families who live in the area/borough only.
+Lynn & West Norfolk Borough Charity - this charity helps families who live in the area/borough only.
 For more details contact Veronica Stiles – tel: 01485 533352 or write to The Kings Lynn and West Norfolk Borough Charity, 54 Park Road, Hunstanton, Norfolk, PE36 5DL.

 Cambridgeshire Based Trusts

-Thorndike – tel: 01480 468998 or write to them at 10 Tennyson Avenue St. Ives PE27 6TU
+Thorndike – tel: 01480 468998 or write to them at 10 Tennyson Avenue St. Ives